mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 ![Create a Blank Web App](resources/01_BlankWebApp.png)

 5. In the **App settings** popup, enter `AWSBedrockLab` as **App name**.
 Then click **Create app**.

 Now your project will be created.
 This can take a moment.
-Once it's done, the project will be automatically opened in Studio Pro.
+Once it's done, the project will be automatically openend in Studio Pro.

 ## 2. Import the AWS Connectors

 In order to enable Mendix Makers to easily integrate AWS services into their Mendix apps, Mendix has built a suite of connectors that are generally available in the [Mendix Marketplace](https://marketplace.mendix.com/).
 In this lab, you will make use of the following connector:

 - [AWS Authentication Connector](https://marketplace.mendix.com/link/component/120333).
 This module is a prerequisite for every AWS Connector and provides everything you need regarding authentication with AWS.
 - [Amazon Textract Connector](https://marketplace.mendix.com/link/component/205646).
-This module is used to integrate with the Amazon Textract Service.
+This module is used to integrate with the Amazon Texract Service.
 It is required by the Starting-Point module that you will be working on and that we will import in a bit.
 - [Amazon Bedrock Connector](https://marketplace.mendix.com/link/component/215042).
 The Amazon Bedrock Connector will be the main building block to allow using Bedrock from within your Mendix application.

 ### Import AWS Authentication Connector